MicrosoftDocs/azure-dev-docs/articles/github-copilot-azure/introduction.md

 ## Install GitHub Copilot for Azure

 1. Ensure you have an Azure account and access to an Azure Subscription.
-For details on how to set up an Azure account and subscription, [https://azure.microsoft.com/en-us/pricing/purchase-options/azure-account](start here).
+For details on how to set up an Azure account and subscription, [start here](https://azure.microsoft.com/en-us/pricing/purchase-options/azure-account).

 1. Ensure you have a GitHub account and a GitHub Copilot subscription.
-For details on how to set up a GitHub account and a GitHub Copilot subscription, see [https://docs.github.com/en/get-started/start-your-journey/creating-an-account-on-github](Creating an account on GitHub) and [https://docs.github.com/en/copilot/quickstart](Quickstart for GitHub Copilot), respectively.
+For details on how to set up a GitHub account and a GitHub Copilot subscription, see [Creating an account on GitHub](https://docs.github.com/en/get-started/start-your-journey/creating-an-account-on-github) and [Quickstart for GitHub Copilot](https://docs.github.com/en/copilot/quickstart), respectively.

 1. Make sure you have Visual Studio Code installed.
-For details on how to download and install Visual Studio Code, see [https://code.visualstudio.com/docs/setup/setup-overview](Setting up Visual Studio Code).
+For details on how to download and install Visual Studio Code, see [Setting up Visual Studio Code](https://code.visualstudio.com/docs/setup/setup-overview).

 1. Make sure you have the the GitHub Copilot extension and the GitHub Copilot Chat extension installed.
-For instructions on how to install these extensions, see [https://code.visualstudio.com/docs/copilot/setup](Set up GitHub Copilot in VS Code) and [https://code.visualstudio.com/docs/copilot/getting-started-chat](Getting started with GitHub Copilot Chat in VS Code), respectively.
+For instructions on how to install these extensions, see [Set up GitHub Copilot in VS Code](https://code.visualstudio.com/docs/copilot/setup) and [Getting started with GitHub Copilot Chat in VS Code](https://code.visualstudio.com/docs/copilot/getting-started-chat), respectively.

 Once these pre-requisites are satisfied, you can now install the GitHub Copilot for Azure extension in Visual Studio Code.